Tealium/unity-plugin/README.md

 For Unity 5.x and above we have provided a build post processor class you can copy from the ```Editor``` directory into your project's ```Assets/Editor``` directory.

 Either of the above solutions will result in a functioning Tealium library.
 However the default instance will need to be changed to your desire Tealium Account/Profile/Environment.
-You can edit these valuus at the top of the ```Plugins/iOS/TealiumBridge.mm``` file:
+You can edit these values at the top of the ```Plugins/iOS/TealiumBridge.mm``` file:

 ```objective-c
 #define TEALIUM_ACCOUNT_NAME     @"tealiummobile"